How the CRI Score Is Calculated

 The convergent signal across both datasets: adcoms appear to weight GPA and test scores roughly equally, not 2:1 in either direction.

-3. What the CRI Is Not
+3. What the CRI Score Is Not

 • Not a holistic evaluation.
 Adcoms weigh experience hours, recommendations, personal statements, interviews, and many other factors the CRI doesn't see.

-4. When Your CRI May Be Misleading
+4. When Your CRI Score May Be Misleading

 A balanced composite score can hide a lopsided profile.
-If one of your inputs — cGPA, sGPA, or test score — falls in the lower range of accepted applicants while the others compensate, your CRI may overstate your strength for that dimension.
+If one of your inputs (cGPA, sGPA, or test score) falls in the lower range of accepted applicants while the others compensate, your CRI score may overstate your strength for that dimension.
 We flag this directly on your results page: when an individual metric falls below a z-score threshold among accepted applicants, you'll see a per-metric warning indicating that another part of your profile is boosting the composite.
+Treat those warnings seriously.

 5. Data Caveats

-• The accepted-applicant pool is self-selected — these are accepted applicants who chose to share their stats
+• The accepted-applicant pool is self-selected: these are accepted applicants who chose to share their stats

-• Sample sizes vary: cGPA = 373, sGPA = 318, MCAT = 112, GRE = 263, Post-Bacc = 60 (live from current dataset)
+• Sample sizes vary: cGPA = 374, sGPA = 318, MCAT = 112, GRE = 264, Post-Bacc = 61 (live from current dataset)

 • The Post-Bacc subset is small enough that we fall back to the three-component formula when fewer than 30 comparable applicants exist